 AT&T Pebble Beach betting tips & predictions – this week the PGA Tour returns to the California coastline for the AT&T Pebble Beach Pro-Am.
 A field of 156 professionals (and 156 amateurs) will play a rotation of Pebble Beach, Spyglass Hill and Monterey Peninsula Country Club.

 One professional is paired with one amateur.
 Everyone will play each course once before a 54-hole cut of the low 60 professionals and ties who advance to play the final round at Pebble Beach.
 The Top 25 amateur teams will also advance to play for the pro-am title.

 This week’s host course is the Pebble Beach Golf Links.
 Widely regarded as one of the most beautiful courses in the world, it hugs the rugged coastline on the south side of the Monterey Peninsula.
 It has hosted six US Opens and a PGA Championship.
 Each year, Pebble Beach Golf Club hosts the AT&T Pebble Beach Pro-Am in conjunction with Spyglass Hill and Monterey Peninsula Country Club.

 Pebble Beach is a Par 72 that can extend to just over 7,000 yards from the championship tees.
 It is one of the shortest courses on the PGA Tour and with generous fairways it is not a tough test off the tee.
 The layout’s main defense is its small poa annua greens.

 Spyglass Hill Golf Club was first introduced into the rotation in 1967 and can stretch to 6,953 yards.
-It is the longest of the three layouts but still one of the shortest Par 72s on Tour.
 Spyglass differs from the other two venues in that it’s largely tree-lined.
 Players drawn to play here on a windy day can often translate this into a scoring advantage.
 Going low at Spyglass can often be key to victory.

 Completing the line-up is Monterey Peninsula Country Club’s Shore Course.
-It is a Par 70 measuring 6,838 yards making it the second shortest course on the PGA Tour.
-Monterey is usually the most scorable of the three courses.
+It is a Par 70 measuring 6,838 yards and is usually the most scorable of the three courses.
 The greens are slightly bigger than those at Spyglass and twice the size of the ones at Pebble Beach.